MichaelLarocca/blog-michael-jude-larocca/posts/2020/12-20/12-06-2020_TeacherFeature-Dylan_Israel.md

 Check out Dylan's latest course, "[24 days if JavaScriptmas](https://scrimba.com/learn/adventcalendar)" available now for free on [Scrimba](https://scrimba.com/).

 ### See the details below:

-24 days of #JavaScriptmas
+####*24 days of #JavaScriptmas*

-Level up your JavaScript skills with a daily coding challenge from December 1st to 24th, 2020.
+*Level up your JavaScript skills with a daily coding challenge from December 1st to 24th, 2020.
 Every day, we'll pick a winner who gets Scrimba Pro for a year (worth $150).
-On Christmas Eve, a winner gets $1,000!
+On Christmas Eve, a winner gets $1,000!*

 ---

 ### Conclusion
 Dylan is an excellent teacher.
-You can learn a lot from him, and he continues to be an inspiration for myself and many aspiring web developers.
+You can learn a lot from him, and he continues to be an inspiration for myself and many other aspiring web developers.

 **Dylan's Website:** [http://dylanisrael.com](http://dylanisrael.com)